December 01, 2013 through December 31, 2013

 Wolf Conservation Center

-An introduction to wolves for families with young children.
+An excellent introduction to wolves for families with young children.
 Kids learn about the mythology surrounding wolves and the important role of wolves in the natural world.
-Guests will visit Ambassador wolves Atka, Alawa, and Zephyr, as well as the center's other endangered wolves, and enjoy hot beverages in the woodstove-heated classroom.
+Guests will visit Ambassador wolves Atka, Alawa, and Zephyr, as well as the center's other endangered wolves.
+Don't forget a camera.
 Pre-registration required.
-11am January 1, 8, 16, 21, 29; 1pm January 2; 2pm January 14.
+Dec.
+1, 7, 15, 22, 28, and 30 at 11am; Dec.
+26 at 2pm.

 Address: 7 Buck Run